exercism/gleam/concepts/basics/introduction.md

 }
 ```

 Variables can be declared with type annotations.
-Like function arguments these are optional, though most Gleam programmers will omit type annotations for variables.
+Like function arguments these are optional, though most Gleam programmers will omit type annotations for variables for brevity.

 ```gleam
 pub fn main() {